Bitcoin

 The mining equipment delivering a higher hash rate gives the miners higher chances of becoming validators of the next block.
 It is highly energy-intensive as the computers have high processing powers and consume substantial electricity.
 The energy-intensive nature of the Proof-of-Work protocol is one of its features that safeguard blockchain networks.

-As the earliest consensus system in crypto, Proof-of-Work is still widely used by different blockchains.
-Reports suggest that 64% of the entire crypto market uses Proof-of-Work for network security and transaction validation.
-It is the consensus used by some of the popular coins in the space, including Bitcoin, Litecoin, Doge, Monero, and Bitcoin Cash.
+What are Proof of Work examples?
+As the earliest consensus system, Proof of Work in cryptocurrency is still widely used by different blockchains.
+It is the consensus used by some of the popular coins in the space, including Bitcoin, Ethereum (prior to its switch to Proof of Stake), Dogecoin, Monero, and Bitcoin Cash.

 When transactions occur on the Bitcoin Blockchain, for instance, they pass through security verification before they are grouped into a block for mining.
 A miner then uses the Bitcoin network’s Proof-of-Work algorithm, SHA-256, to generate the target hash for the block, usually a string of 64 characters.
 The miners are in a race to become the first to create the hash, which typically should be less than or equal to the target hash.
 The winning node gets to add the block of transactions to the blockchain and receives rewards, a portion of the newly minted BTC, and transaction fees.

 The Bitcoins mining algorithm adds a new block of transactions every 10 minutes.
 The networks ensure this pace remains by adjusting the difficulty of cracking the hash depending on how quickly the nodes manage to add a block.
 Bitcoin’s fixed total supply is 21 million BTC.
-As of this writing, over 19 million Bitcoins are already mined, leaving less than 2 million coins for mining.
+As of this writing, over 19.9 million Bitcoins are already mined, leaving approximately 1 million coins for mining.
 Miners will continue minting the remaining coins, after which they will keep receiving rewards in transaction fees for maintaining the network’s security.